pavelsg/ubuntu20-essential/README.md

 ## Warranty

-This repo comes at no warranties at all.
+This repo comes with no warranties at all.
 Use at your own risk.
 Not recommended to run on live systems (recommended only for new systems).

 ## Testing